-Level 4 students are assigned a tutor and a tutor group for each Level 4 course that they do.
-The tutor provides monthly online discussion forums, in which all students are strongly encouraged to participate, which run over the course of five months per academic year, beginning in October.
-Level 5/6 students are expected to self-manage their studies to a greater extent than at Level 4; however, Level 5/6 students have the option of participating in online e-seminars, as well as the option of submitting up to four practice essays per year for feedback by academic staff.
+Level 4 students are assigned a tutor and a tutor group for each Level 4 course that they do; Level 5 students studying Creative and Life Writing and Level 6 students studying Advanced Creative and Life Writing are also assigned a tutor and a tutor group linked to their course.
+The tutor provides monthly online discussion forums, including some webinars, in which all students are strongly encouraged to participate, which run over the course of five months per academic year, beginning in October.
+Level 5/6 students are generally expected to self-manage their studies to a greater extent than at Level 4 (although in the case of Creative and Life Writing and Advanced Creative and Life Writing), students are supported by a tutor/tutor group owing to the nature of the subject).
+However, all Level 5/6 students have the option of participating in online e-seminars, as well as the option of submitting up to four practice essays per year for feedback by academic staff.